Star & Crescent is an independent news website that believes in journalism to create social change.

 How do we do this?

-- Publishing voices that are not otherwise heard in the mainstream media – from local residents in our poorest communities to community activists
+- Publishing voices that are often missing, or under-represented in the mainstream media – for example, residents in our poorest communities, community activists, BAME communities, people with disabilities, LGBT voices, and women

 - Acting as a platform for local investigative reporting and well-researched journalism